 CANCER DOESN'T DEFINE US.
 IT TRANSFORMS US.

 "I remember waiting for my test results early on before I started my treatment.
 I had a routine CT and Bone Scan and was waiting anxiously for the results.
 They were posted online and I struggled with wanting to look at them, so my husband, sensing my anxiety, logged into my account and read the report for me while I waited for his response.
-I remember very vividly, standing in the back aisle of the warehouse I work in with tears in my eyes, looking up to the heavens and praying to God and my mom to help me through this.
+I remember very vividly, standing in the back aisle of the warehouse I work in with tears in my eyes, looking up and praying to God and my mom to help me through this.
 It was at that moment I promised them and myself that I would do more to help people that need it the most if they guided me over this speed bump.
-Breast Cancer is a curse and a blessing all in one.
+Breast cancer is a curse and a blessing all in one .
 It's very scary, but I am a different person today then I was before my diagnosis."

 HOW IT ALL STARTED